NUBIC/ncs_staff_portal/README.md

 ### Initialization

-Staff Portal relies on many lists of data.
+NCS Navigator Ops relies on many lists of data.
 It ships with [rake][] tasks which will populate these lists from outside sources, usually CSV files.

 All the tasks should be executed from the application root on the server where the application is deployed.
-Each one will need to be run at least once for each environment in which Staff Portal is deployed.
+Each one will need to be run at least once for each environment in which NCS Navigator Ops is deployed.

 RAILS_ENV needs to be set to the appropriate value (production, staging) when running the various setup rake tasks for production or staging environment. e.g `bundle exec rake mdes:load_codes_from_schema_20 RAILS_ENV=production`